google/zetasql/docs/query-syntax.md

 test data. `delta` roughly corresponds to the probability of keeping a small group.
 In order to avoid losing small groups, set `delta` very close to 1, for example `0.99999`.

-#### `k_threshold`
-<a id="dp_k_threshold"></a>

-Important: `k_threshold` is discouraged.
-If possible, use `delta` instead.

-Tip: We recommend that engines implementing this specification don't allow entities to specify `k_threshold`.

-The `k_threshold` differential privacy parameter computes a noisy entity count for each group and eliminates groups with few entities from the output.
-Use this parameter to define how many unique entities must be included in the group for the value to be included in the output.

 #### `max_groups_contributed`
 <a id="dp_max_groups"></a>